homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 “Look here!” he says.
 “Read this! .
 We’ve got to act quick!”

 “What does it say?” says Wolf after reading it.
 “I’ll read it out to you,” says L. N. “It says, ‘Supreme Pictures is reported to have offered David Wallace twenty-five thousand dollars for the film rights to his novel “Harridan.”
 This book is the best seller of the spring season and its author has already been approached by Broadway theatrical managers who believe it could be successfully molded into play form.
-Which of Supreme’s stars it is wanted for is, apparently, a secret.’ ”’
+Which of Supreme’s stars it is wanted for is, apparently, a secret.’”

 “Well,” said Wolf.

 “Well!”
 Bauer hollers.
-“Is that all you got to say—‘ Well’?
+“Is that all you got to say—‘Well’?
 I tell you we ain’t got any time to lose!”

 “But explain what you mean,” says Wolf.
 ‘Supreme Pictures is offering somebody twenty-five thousand dollars for some book and they’re going to make it into a picture—what of it?”

-“Didn’t you hear the name of the book?” says Bauer. “‘ ‘Harridan.’
+“Didn’t you hear the name of the book?” says Bauer. “‘Harridan.’
 Who could they want it for but Byrne?”

 “Oh, I get you,” Wolf says.

 “It’s about time you got me,” said Bauer, “and it’s about time we got a hold of this Wallace and nailed him down.”

-“But listen,” says Wolf, ‘“‘why not buy the book first and read it and see if it’s what we want?”
+“But listen,” says Wolf, “why not buy the book first and read it and see if it’s what we want?”

 “There ain’t time to read it now,” said L. N. “While we’re reading it, Supreme goes ahead and buys the rights and we’re sunk.
 Besides, they’ve read it and they know it fits Byrne or they wouldn’t have made the offer.
 And if it fits Byrne, it fits Kavanaugh.
 So we’re suckers if we don’t sew it up.”